The Layover (film): Production

-On March 25, 2015, it was announced that William H. Macy would direct and star in a road-trip sex comedy film, titled The Layover, scripted by David Hornsby and Lance Krall.
+On March 25, 2015, it was announced that William H. Macy would direct and star in a road-trip sex comedy film titled The Layover, scripted by David Hornsby and Lance Krall.
 Keith Kjarval would produce through Unified Pictures, along with Aaron L. Gilbert through Bron Studios.
-Lea Michele and Kate Upton were cast to play best friends who decide to take a vacation to avoid their problems.
-On April 24, 2015, TheWrap revealed that Alexandra Daddario joined the film; she replaced Michele after she left the project.
-Rob Corddry, Kal Penn and Matt Barr were confirmed for the cast on May 7, 2015, and Matt L. Jones was also added.
-Macy ultimately did not appear in the film.
+Lea Michele and Kate Upton were cast as best friends who take a vacation to avoid their problems.
+On April 24, TheWrap revealed that Alexandra Daddario joined the film; she replaced Michele after she left the project.
+Rob Corddry, Kal Penn, and Matt Barr were confirmed for the cast on May 7, and Matt L. Jones was also added.
+Macy does not appear in the film.

-Filming began in the first week of May 2015 in Vancouver, British Columbia, and wrapped in the second week of June 2015.
+Filming began in the first week of May 2015 in Vancouver, St. Louis, and parts of Florida, and wrapped in the second week of June.

 Release

-The film debuted on DirecTV Cinema on August 3, 2017, followed by a limited release through Vertical Entertainment on September 1, 2017.
+The film was released on DirecTV Cinema on August 3, 2017, followed by a limited theatrical release in the United States on September 1, 2017, by Vertical Entertainment.

 Reception

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 0%, based on reviews from 18 critics, with an average rating of 2.1/10.
-On Metacritic, it has a score of 15 out of 100 based on 7 reviews, indicating an "overwhelming dislike".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 0% based on 18 reviews, with an average rating of 2.1/10.
+Metacritic, which uses a weighted average, assigned the film a score of 15 out of 100, based on 7 critics, indicating "overwhelming dislike".

-Ben Kenigsberg, writing for The New York Times, states that the film is just about fighting over a man.
-Richard Roeper, writing for Chicago Sun-Times, compared the movie to the unpleasantness of enduring a layover at O'Hare International Airport, decried the performance of Upton, and expressed surprise that Macy could be responsible for directing such "an unholy mess".
+Ben Kenigsberg wrote for The New York Times that the film is just about fighting over a man.
+Richard Roeper, writing for the Chicago Sun-Times, compared the film to the unpleasantness of enduring a layover at O'Hare International Airport, decried Upton's performance, and expressed surprise that Macy could have directed such "an unholy mess".